Private Individual Lessons

 Chris Howser is available to give private 1 to 1 lessons in Yarwell (PE8 postcode area, 3 minute drive off A1/A47 Junction near Peterborough).

 Individual lessons are £60 for a 1 hour session.

 This rate covers the hour of coaching, hall hire (in our local village hall) as well as any kit that may need to be borrowed for the lesson.

-If there are several people coming together for consecutive lessons, rates may be able to be reduced for 2 or more hours worth of lessons, please contact Chris for details..
+If there are several people coming together for consecutive lessons or you wish to purchase a group of lessons in advance, rates may be able to be reduced, please contact Chris for details..

 Chris is available to travel to you to give lessons, however there would be an additional charge for travel time/fuel etc.